superdesk/web-publisher/docs/components/Bridge/usage.rst

 Data Transformers
 -----------------

-Transformers are meant to transform incoming value to object representation.
+Transformers are meant to transform an incoming value to an object representation.

 This component supports one transformer by default: